liamc1994/docs/docs/general-Contact-details.md

 Via support ticket is the best way.
 Give us a buzz via Twitter too, but don't tweet any personal information!
 > **"title": "Note"**
 > We've previously had people trying to contact our staff via their personal social media accounts.
-Just to let you know that this isn't acceptable!, their personal social media accounts.
-Just to let you know that this isn't acceptable!", "title": "Note"
+Just to let you know that this isn't acceptable!,
-}
-[/block]
-t this isn't acceptable!",
-  "title": "Note"
-}
-[/block]